-Hazardous pharmaceutical waste, or items on the RCRA’s P and U lists, must be placed in clearly labeled, secure blue bin waste containers.
+Hazardous pharmaceutical waste, or items on the RCRA’s P and U lists, must be placed in clearly labeled and secure blue waste containers.

-If possible, return all blue waste items to their original packaging before placing them in the bin.
+If possible, return all waste items to their original packaging before placing them in the bin.

 Items to place in blue waste containers include, but are not limited to:

 - IV solutions

 Due to the types of materials that make their way into blue waste bins, these containers are typically fairly small, ranging from 2 – 20 gallon capacities depending on your needs.

 Get Free Quotes on Hazardous Pharmaceutical Waste Disposal Services